eboudrant/more-wax/README.md

 ### Client (`static/js/`)

-Vanilla JavaScript with Bootstrap 5 for layout/modals and Quagga.js for barcode scanning.
+Vanilla JavaScript with Tailwind CSS and Quagga.js for barcode scanning.
 No build step, no framework.
 Split into focused modules:

 ```
 static/js/